mlcommons/algorithmic-efficiency/datasets/README.md

 ```

 The imagenet data pipeline differs between the pytorch and jax workloads.
-Therefore, you will have to specify the framework (pytorch or jax) through the
+Therefore, you will have to specify the framework (pytorch or jax) through theframework flag.
-framework flag.

 ```bash
 python3 datasets/dataset_setup.py \